 RISAS enables duty holders and other major customers to rely on common third-party assessments when procuring from suppliers of critical products.
 This allows for economies of scale by reducing duplication in auditing and assessment.

 We are undertaking a full review of the RISAS scheme.
 We aim not only to use the scheme to its full potential but to increase its scope.
 We will consult with the industry to ensure that the scheme is developed in line with the changing needs of all stakeholders.
 We will ensure the quality of audit, inspection and accreditation remains high.
-We will look to use the functionality within the RISQS platform to integrate RISAS.
-This will give buyers and suppliers a complete assurance, and procurement tool that integrates with the in-house systems of major industry buyers.

 To find out more about any of the issued discussed, download our full CP6 Strategic Business Plan (below), or the extract that just covers our Efficient Rail activities or watch the video below.